JakeGrainger/WhittleLikelihoodInference.jl/docs/src/models.md

 ```

 ### Matern
-The package also includes an implementation of the multivariate Matern model described by Gneiting et al. (2010).
+The package also includes an implementation of the multivariate Matérn model described by Gneiting et al. (2010).
 Care should be taken when using this model to ensure the correct bounds are placed on the parameter space.

 ### References